majohn-r/output/README.md

 }

 func runProgramLogic(o output.Bus, args []string) {
-    // any functions called should have the Bus passed in if they, or anything
+    // any functions called should have the Bus passed in if they, or any
-    // in their call tree, needs to write output or do any logging o.WriteConsole("hello world: %v\n", args)
+    // function they call, needs to write output or do any logging o.WriteConsole("hello world: %v\n", args)
 }